DaredevilOSS/sqlc-gen-csharp/README.md

 ## Prerequisites
 make sure that the following applications are installed and exposed in your path

-* dotnet cli - https://github.com/dotnet/sdk - follow the instructions in the repo
+* dotnet cli - https://github.com/dotnet/sdk - follow the instructions in the repo, currently we supports version `.NET 8.0 (latest)`

 ## Usage